-- Level 1 Investments whose values are based on quoted prices (unadjusted) for identical assets in active markets that a government can access at the measurement date. - Level 2 Investments with inputs other than quoted prices included within Level 1 - that are observable for an asset, either directly or indirectly. - Level 3 Investments classified as Level 3 have unobservable inputs for an asset and may require a degree of professional judgment.
+Level 1 Investments whose values are based on quoted prices (unadjusted) for identical assets in active markets that a government can access at the measurement date.
+Level 2 Investments with inputs - other than quoted prices included within Level 1 - that are observable for an asset, either directly or indirectly.
+Level 3 Investments classified as Level 3 have unobservable inputs for an asset and may require a degree of professional judgment.

-The following table summarizes the University's investments, including deposits in the Short-Term Investment Fund, within the fair value hierarchy at June 30, 2019:
+The following table summarizes the University's investments, including deposits in the Short-Term Investment Fund, within the fair value hierarchy at June 30, 2020:

-Fair Value Measurements Using Fair Value Level 1 Inputs Level 2 Inputs Level 3 Inputs Investments by Fair Value Level · · · · · Other Securities Investments in Real Estate \$ 519,769.99 \$ 0.00 \$ 0.00 \$ 519,769.99 Investments as a Position in an External Investment Pool Short-Term Investment Fund 21,032,920.89 UNC Investment Fund 19,500,839.51 Total Investments as a Position in an External Investment Pool 40,533,760.40 Total Investments Measured at Fair Value \$ 41,053,530.39
+Fair Value Measurements Using Fair Value Level 1 Inputs Level 2 Inputs Level 3 Inputs Investments by Fair Value Level Other Securities Investments in Real Estate \$ 519,769.99 \$ - \$ - \$ 519,769.99 Investments as a Position in an External Investment Pool Short-Term Investment Fund 17,614,734.86 UNC Investment Fund 20,008,983.39 Total Investments as a Position in an External Investment Pool 37,623,718.25 - Total Investments Measured at Fair Value \$ 38,143,488.24

-Short-Term Investment Fund - Ownership interest of the STIF is determined on a fair market valuation basis as of fiscal year end in accordance with the STIF operating procedures.
+Short-Term Investment Fund - Ownership interests of the STIF are determined on a fair market valuation basis as of fiscal year end in accordance with the STIF operating procedures.
 Valuation of the underlying assets is performed by the custodian.
 Pool investments are measured at fair value in accordance with GASB 72.
-The University's position in the pool is measured and reported at fair value and the STIF is not required to be categorized within the fair value hierarchy.
+The University's position in the pool is measured and reported at fair value and the STIF is not required to be categorized within the fair value hierarchy the UNC Investment Fund's operating procedures.

-UNC Investment Fund - Ownership interests of the UNC Investment Fund are determined on a market unit valuation basis each month and in accordance with the UNC Investment Fund's operating procedures.
 Valuation of the underlying assets is performed by the custodian.
 Pool investments are measured at fair value in accordance with GASB 72.
 The University's position in the pool is measured and reported at fair value and the UNC Investment Fund is not required to be categorized within the fair value hierarchy.